-On January 26, 2021, BK Technologies, Inc., our wholly-owned operating subsidiary, entered into a Note Modification Agreement (the "Modification") to renew its \$5.0 million Credit Agreement and a related Line of Credit Note (the "Note" and collectively with the Credit Agreement, as modified by the Modification, the "Credit Agreement") with JPMorgan Chase Bank, N.A. ("JPMC"), which provides for a revolving line of credit through January 31, 2022.
+On January 13, 2020, BK Technologies, Inc., our wholly-owned operating subsidiary ("BK Technologies, Inc."), executed Credit Agreement (the "Original Credit Agreement") with JPMorgan Chase Bank, N.A. ("JPMC") and a Line of Credit Note in favor of JPMC in an aggregate principal amount of up to \$5,000,000 (the "Original Note"), each dated as of January 13, 2020.
+The Original Note had a maturity date of January 31, 2021.
+On January 26, 2021, BK Technologies, Inc. and JPMC entered into a Note Modification Agreement (the "Modification"), to modify the Original Note to, among other things, extend the maturity date of the Original Note to January 31, 2022.
+Then, on January 21, 2022, BK Technologies, Inc. and JPMC entered into a First Amendment to Credit Agreement (the "Amendment") to, among other things, extend the maturity date to January 31, 2023.
+Also on January 31, 2022, BK Technologies, Inc. delivered to JPMC a related Line of Credit Note (the "Note" and collectively with the Original Credit Agreement, as modified by the Modification and the Amendment, the "Credit Agreement"), in replacement, renewal and extension of the Original Note, as previously modified, which has a maturity date of January 31, 2023.
+The Credit Agreement provides for a revolving line of credit through January 31, 2023.
 The Credit Agreement contains limitations and covenants that may limit BK Technologies, Inc.'s ability to take certain actions, including pay dividends to us, enter into liens, indebtedness, loans and guarantees, acquisitions and mergers, or sales of assets, and engage in stock repurchases.
 It also contains one financial covenant requiring BK Technologies, Inc. to maintain a tangible net worth of at least \$20.0 million at any fiscal quarter end.
 We are a guarantor of BK Technologies, Inc.'s obligations under the Credit Agreement.
 Events beyond our control, including changes in general business and economic conditions, may impair BK Technologies, Inc.'s ability to comply with these covenants, and a breach of any covenants may result in an event of default.
 Upon the occurrence of an event of default, JPMC may declare the entire unpaid balance immediately due and payable and/or exercise any and all remedial and other rights under the Credit Agreement.
 BK Technologies, Inc. may be unable to repay any accelerated indebtedness, and we may not be able to repay any indebtedness pursuant to the guarantee or refinance any accelerated indebtedness on favorable terms, or at all.
 In general, the occurrence of any event of default under the Credit Agreement could have an adverse effect on our financial condition or results of operations.